 European blackjack is the most common form of the game in the United Kingdom and continental Europe, and is closely related to the popular versions played in Australia and throughout Asia.
-But what distinguishes it from other formats, such as traditional American blackjack?
-Let’s take a look at the gameplay rules for Euro 21 and how they affect the house edge and optimal strategy, as well as what options we have when playing on the Web.
+But what distinguishes European Blackjack from other formats, such as traditional American blackjack?
+Let’s take a look at the gameplay rules for European 21 and how they affect the house edge and optimal strategy, as well as what options we have when playing on the Web.
 Our guide will run you through the European Blackjack rules, how to play European Blackjack online, latest promotions and much more.
 The top European blackjack sites for November, 2023 are:

 For our international readers, we rate Royal Vegas Casino as the top destination for online 21.
 It caters for all tastes with more than 25 Microgaming BJ releases – including the flagship European Blackjack Gold Series, with its unmatchable graphics and gameplay quality.
 There’s also multiple versions of roulette, baccarat, and plenty more traditional table games (live dealer versions included), as well as 300+ real money slots and progressives if you fancy a flutter on the slots.

 But above all, Royal Vegas – like all our top blackjack websites – is 100% dedicated to providing a safe, secure environment for online gambling.
 All deposits and withdrawals are safeguarded by impenetrable 128-bit SSL (Secure Socket Layer) encryptions, and there are loads of trusted cash transaction methods available in a range of currencies – including Visa, MasterCard, Skrill, Neteller, Ukash, Paysafecard, and several direct banking options.